rossj/rackit/README.md

 - options - A hash of additional options
   - type - A MIME type (e.g. 'Image/JPEG').
 If not specified, mime-magic is used.
   - filename - What to name the file on Cloud Files.
 Omit to have Rackit generate a UID.
-  - meta - A hash of additional metadata to store along with the file.
+  - meta - A hash of additional metadata to store along with the file (prefixed with 'X-Object-Meta-' automatically).
   - headers - A hash of additional headers to send.
 - callback(err, cloudpath) - returns information about the location of the file. `cloudpath` is in the form 'container/file-name' and is used as input to other methods to uniquely identify a file.
 I recommend storing the `cloudpath` in your database, although you could also store a CDN url.